PARKINSON’S DISEASE AND RELATED DISORDERS

 Mood disorders (e.g., depression)

-Pathologically, the hallmark features of PD are degeneration of dopaminergic neurons in the substantia nigra pars compacta (SNc), reduced striatal dopamine, and intraneuronal proteinaceous inclusions known as Lewy bodies and Lewy neurites that primarily contain the protein α-synuclein (Fig. 427-1).
-While interest has primarily focused on the dopamine system, neuronal degeneration with inclusion body formation can also affect cholinergic neurons of the nucleus basalis of Meynert (NBM), norepinephrine neurons of the locus coeruleus (LC), serotonin neurons in the raphe nuclei of the brainstem, and neurons of the olfactory system, cerebral hemispheres, spinal cord, and peripheral autonomic nervous system.
-This “nondopaminergic” pathology is likely responsible for the development of the nondopaminergic clinical features listed in Table 427-1.
-There is some evidence that Lewy body pathology can begin in the peripheral autonomic nervous system, olfactory system, and dorsal motor nucleus of ...
+Pathologically, the hallmark features of PD are degeneration of dopaminergic neurons in the substantia nigra pars compacta (SNc), reduced striatal dopamine, and intraneuronal proteinaceous inclusions in cell bodies and axons that stain for α-synuclein (known as Lewy bodies and Lewy neurites, collectively as Lewy pathology) (Fig. 435-1).
+While interest has focused on the dopamine system, neuronal degeneration with Lewy pathology can also affect cholinergic neurons of the nucleus basalis of Meynert (NBM), norepinephrine neurons of the locus coeruleus (LC), serotonin neurons in the raphe nuclei of the brainstem, and neurons of the olfactory system, cerebral hemispheres, spinal cord, and peripheral autonomic nervous system.
+This “nondopaminergic” pathology is likely responsible for the nonmotor clinical features listed above and in Table 435-1.
+It has been postulated that Lewy pathology can begin in the peripheral autonomic nervous system, olfactory system, and dorsal motor nucleus of the vagus nerve in the lower brainstem, and then spread in a predictable and sequential manner to affect the SNc and cerebral hemispheres ...